jduggan83/see-a-mess/README.md

 #### Todo

  - limit content, if readmore for a container
- - loading custom templates with properties
- - publish contents to mongo DB, for production mode

  - decide on component breakdown - featurette, container and all that
  - more styling options on each component
  - blog style for view article - and include the image
  - have a css property on all component, and styles get applied automaticall on root container
+ - loading custom templates with properties

 #### Nice to have